With new space discoveries happening weekly, it’s no surprise we wanted to write these 100 random & interesting facts about space!

 Roughly 100,000 of these thunderstorms happen in the U.S. alone.

-You can read more strange facts about our Earth here.
+You can read more strange facts about thunder and lightning here.

 The Earth’s rotation is slowing slightly as time goes on.